CCDG/Pipeline-Standardization/PipelineStandard.md

     * Modification of other flags after alignment will not be performed.

 ##Duplicate marking
 Different centers can use different tools, as long as the same number of reads are marked duplicate and results are functionally equivalent.
 During the pipeline synchronization exercise we evaluated four tools: Picard MarkDuplicates, bamUtil, Samblaster, and Sambamba.
-After the exercise groups are using Picard and bamUtil.
+After the exercise, centers are using Picard and bamUtil.

 Standard:
 * Match Picard’s current definition of duplicates for primary alignments where both reads of a pair align to the reference genome.
 Both Samblaster and bamUtil already attempt to match Picard for this class of alignments.